 Mysty PFeffer

-In looking at these emotions it is helpful understand our relationship to food.
+Emotional needs are effective in derailing our intentional eating in several ways.
+Is food a way of coping with life.
 You know the unmet need-to-be-filled emotional roller coaster we venture upon when we’re bored, tired, sad, or lonely.

 For others, it may not even be a relationship but mindless munching.
 Regardless of the reasons, we place a high value on pleasure and convenience in the choices we make every day.